“Most uterine cancers are found in women who are going through or who have gone through menopause—the time of life when your menstrual periods stop”.1

 The CDC also note:

-“If your doctor says that you have uterine cancer, ask to be referred to a gynecologic oncologist—a doctor who has been trained to treat cancers like this.
-This doctor and his or her team will work with you to create a treatment plan”.21
+“If your doctor says that you have uterine cancer, ask to be referred to a gynecologic oncologist—a doctor who has been trained to treat gynecologic cancers, including uterine cancer.
+This doctor will work with you to create a treatment plan”.17

 Health Topics A-Z

-Where may I find Health Topics related to Uterine Cancer?
+Where may I find Health Topics A-Z related to Uterine Cancer?

 In Health Topics A-Z you may find: